-- 4. The Department takes pride in its advising.
-Students can expect a personal touch in the advising they receive from the department.
+- 5. Professional and Faculty Advising.
+The Department takes pride in its advising.
+Students get a personal touch from the department.
 We target 1-20 student advisees per faculty member.
 The Dean's Office has professional academic advisors that assist the department with undergraduate advising.
 These staff members advise all entering freshmen and transfer students until students have accumulated 60 credit hours.
-Students are transitioned to faculty advisors for their junior and senior years. - 5.
-Teaching evaluations.
+Students are transitioned to faculty advisors for their junior and senior years. - 6.
+Course/instructor teaching evaluations.
 Course and instructor evaluations were conducted for each course to assess quality of instruction and course content.
 Summary data forwarded to the Department Head and feedback are shared with faculty during their annual evaluations.
-Each faculty member may view a copy of the student evaluations to assist in preparation of future classes. - 6.
+Each faculty member may view a copy of the student evaluations to assist in preparation of future classes. - 7.
 Alumnae feedback.
 We invite alumnae to visit with faculty and students at fall and spring social events and for special occasions throughout the year.
 We have implemented a new on-line questionnaire for graduating seniors to get feedback on their experiences and to collect data to facilitate future communication with these new alumnae.
 We send an electronic newsletter to alumni and stakeholders 3-4 times a year.
 We receive comments and other feedback on items that appear in the newsletter.